 In addition to typical DUI enforcement and patrolling, the Gila County Sheriff’s Office hosts DUI Taskforce operations in Payson and the surrounding areas.
 These operations are scheduled around major holidays and events to crack down on DUI offenses.
-Between the sheriff’s office, AZDPS and the Payson Police Department hundreds of DUI arrests are made each year in Payson and surrounding areas in Gila County.
-The consequences for a Payson DUI can be considerable, so it’s important to reach out to an experienced defense attorney if you are charged with impaired driving.
+Among the sheriff’s office, the Arizona Department of Public Safety, and the Payson Police Department, hundreds of DUI arrests are made each year in Payson and surrounding areas in Gila County.

 The first thing to know is what type of DUI you are facing.
 In Payson you can be charged with:

 You can be arrested for DUI for driving with either drugs or alcohol in your system.
 For misdemeanor alcohol-related DUIs, your blood alcohol content (BAC) level will determine the level of DUI that you are charged with.

 Below we will explore the penalties for the most common types of DUI offenses in Payson.
 The offenses listed below are all misdemeanor crimes.
 For information on felony DUIs in Payson, visit our Felony DUI – Payson page.

 In Payson, a “regular DUI” occurs if you are driving or in actual physical control of a vehicle while impaired by alcohol to the slightest degree, or if you have a BAC level at or above 0.08 but below 0.15.